-The results indicate that there was some contamination in the collected leachate in the form of elevated alkalinity, BOD, and ammoniacal nitrogen levels in the sample collected on 9 September 2019.
+The results indicate that there was some contamination in the collected leachate in the form of elevated alkalinity, BOD, and ammoniacal nitrogen levels in the samples.

 The unionised ammonia concentration was well below the 0.025 g/m3 Regional Freshwater Plan guideline, both in the leachate and in the tributary downstream.